 Back at home and feeling the cold more than most I think (got the usual sore fingertips).

-Last night a freind emailed me a link to Mark Reeves Blog, were he talked about the Eiger trip, which has led to some interesting thoughts and emails.
+Last night a friend emailed me a link to Mark Reeves Blog, where he talked about the Eiger trip, which has led to some interesting thoughts and emails.

 here’s what Mark wrote:-

 Like Ice cube man Dave Blane though, Andy is a professional and with that comes a responsibility to prepare properly.
 Andy will have done this through years of experience and good judgement.
 Having soloed Big Walls in Yosemite, and winter climbed prolifically on paper he certainly has credentials.
-So surely as a professional Andy will have trained up mentally and physical for this trip, however from the outset it seemed a little over ambitious.
-“Feel tottaly bolloxed after a real slog of an approach with 70kg of gear (did it in relays, breaking the load into 3 for the 200 metres up to the first real climbing).”
+So surely as a professional Andy will have trained up mentally and physically for this trip, however from the outset it seemed a little over-ambitious.
+“Feel totally bolloxed after a real slog of an approach with 70kg of gear (did it in relays, breaking the load into 3 for the 200 metres up to the first real climbing).”

-As such I see Andy as a someone who is very adept at gain media attention for feats that really only show how much he is willing to suffer for his ‘Art’.
+As such I see Andy as someone who is very adept at gain media attention for feats that really only show how much he is willing to suffer for his ‘Art’.
 I do however respect the man as someone successfully making a living out of climbing.
-Now personally having only seen him once live several years ago, and back then he had an air of comic genius about him, something that climbing desperately needs.
-However as a climber I am not sure that I can respect him for various media stunts.
+Now personally have only seen him once live several years ago, and back then he had an air of comic genius about him, something that climbing desperately needs.
+However, as a climber, I am not sure that I can respect him for various media stunts.

-In this latest escapade he appears to have barely gotten off the ground, on UKC well know and probably one of the few Brits capable of climbing the real hardest routes in the Alps, John Bracey commented that the hard climbing doesn’t start until you reach the gallery window.
-Interestingly in Andy’s penultimate blog installment puts him below this point where the going gets tough.
+In this latest escapade, he appears to have barely gotten off the ground, on UKC well know and probably one of the few Brits capable of climbing the real hardest routes in the Alps, John Bracey commented that the hard climbing doesn’t start until you reach the gallery window.
+Interestingly in Andy’s penultimate blog instalment puts him below this point where the going gets tough.